Vi19Z/VI19Z/README-FR.md

 </tr>
 </table>

 Each step type serves a specific purpose in building sophisticated AI workflows.
-This categorization helps in understanding the various control flows and operations available in Julep tasks.
+This categorization helps in understanding the various control flows and operations available in VI19Z tasks.

 <div align="center">
     <a href="#top">